live-wire/journal/README.md

 # Journal 📮

-I plan to fill this section with what I discovered today - - - AFAP _(As Frequently as possible)_!
+I plan to fill this section with what I discovered today - _(As Frequently as possible)_!
 These notes are best viewed with MathJax [extension](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima) in chrome.

 > "Science isn't good or bad, it's just true." - Hank Green